tetratelabs/wazero/site/content/languages/rust.md

 this in [The Embedded Rust Book][4].

 Next, you'll notice the flag `--crate-type cdylib` passed to `rustc`.
-This compiles the source as a library, ex. without a `main` function.
+This compiles the source as a library, e.g. without a `main` function.

 ## Disclaimer